 And, as previously mentioned, the World Economic Forum has developed a series of universal metrics drawn from existing ESG standards to align mainstream reporting on performance against ESG and track their contributions towards the SDGs on a consistent basis.

 Adrian Bliss is Mott MacDonald's Environment and Sustainability Account Leader, based in Washington D.C.
-He will be taking part in the panel discussion exploring the rising global ESG imperative at the Environment Analyst Global Business Summit 2021 this week.
-Register here
+He took part in the panel discussion exploring the rising global ESG imperative at the Environment Analyst Global Business Summit 2021 this week.
+Watch on-demand here.